DT-01/TyrellSystemsAssessment/README.md

 playingcard-distribution-frontend is a React app that will generate a list of player hands based on the number of players provided in the input field.<br />
 playingcard-distribution-backend is an ExpressJS backend that has a get API which will return an array of player hands.<br />

+Time taken: ~8 hours<br />

-## Section B
+## Section B<br />
 Unable to give concrete answer.
-SQL is declarative, the order of the statements shouldn't matter as the query optimizer should find the more efficient way to execute the statement.
+SQL is declarative, the order of the statements shouldn't matter as the query optimizer should find the more efficient way to execute the statement.<br />

-Suggested improvements:
+Suggested improvements:<br />
-Index the join columns
+Index the join columns<br />
-Have wildcards at the end of the string and/or index the columns
+Have wildcards at the end of the string and/or index the columns<br />

+Time taken: ~2 hours<br />